graphcore/examples/code_examples/tensorflow/README.md

 - [CosmoFlow](cosmoflow) is a deep learning model for calculating cosmological parameters.
 The model primarily consists of 3D convolutions, pooling operations, and dense layers.

+- [Concurrent Pipeline](concurrent_pipeline) code example shows how to use the feature of single pipeline stages that use more than a single IPU to implement a tensor parallel tied embedding where the embedding lookup, projection, and final softmax operations are sharded across multiple IPUs.

+- [SSD Single Image Example](ssd) is an implementation of the Single Shot MultiBox Detector (SSD) model using a dual-device, single-graph framework for inference applications.

 ## Other examples